 Kruger says that because it hadn’t been priced before, it didn’t fit the definition of a sale.
 It was just priced that low.

 The Department of Health isn’t trying to mandate pricing.
 Because the state’s medical marijuana program is part of the free market, it allows patients to visit any dispensary that gives them the best product for the lowest price, according to another spokesperson from the Department of Health.
 It’s not necessary for dispensaries to have the state approve their prices.

 In theory, any dispensary can do the exact same thing Justice Grown did, but promotions wouldn’t be allowed.
 The Department of Health explained that dispensaries can give discounts to certain groups of individuals.

 A similar one-day promotion recently appeared from Solevo Wellness in Pittsburgh.
 Moxie shatter and badder, as well as several kinds of Terrapin carts, were promotionally priced.
 It remains unclear how their practice was any different from Justice Grown.

-Solevo Wellness began testing some recently relaxed rules in Pennsylvania to thank their customers.
+Solevo Wellness began testing some recently relaxed rules in Pennsylvania and Nevada to thank their customers.
 The pricing on their menus reflects the normal pricing for their products.